 - fees to be paid to the land registry and to the notary.

 According to the Turkish Civil Code and the law «On Protection of Consumer Rights» real estate purchase agreement is valid only after its signing by two parties, the official registration of the document and notarization by an authorized officer of the state body (representative of the land cadaster or the magistrate).

 Payment and registration of ownership

 A real estate purchase and sale transaction may be paid in cash or non-cash by prior agreement of the parties, as well as in different currencies (US Dollar, Euro, Turkish Lira).
-A Russian citizen may pay in rubles only if the seller agrees to it.

 After the foreigner has paid the full amount for the object, the buyer re-registers the real estate through the General Directorate of Land Cadaster and receives the TAPU.
 In advance, the participants of the deal need to submit an online application for the transaction with the documents on ownership rights.

 Signing a contract for the provision of utilities